 3. Predictive Analytics in Life Insurance

 Life insurers leverage predictive analytics to assess mortality risks, refine underwriting with health/lifestyle data, and offer dynamic pricing.
-It also identifies policy lapses, improving customer retention via tailored offerings and wellness incentives.
+Let’s see how predictive analytics in life insurance is reshaping the industry

 • Longevity Predictions Using Health Metrics